The Siegel Group: Growth

 The Siegel Group has had rapid expansion in the past.
 In 2004, it had an annual revenue of $8.5 million and $111 million by 2007.

-Controversies
+COVID-19 Evictions

 A United States House of Representatives subcommittee investigating evictions during the Coronavirus pandemic found The Siegel Group had applied "uniquely egregious", deceptive and aggressive tactics to evict tenants.
 An email included in the report from Senior Vice President of Operations Mike Tisdale advised managers in the San Antonio area to threaten to have tenants cars towed, to call animal control to take their pets or child protective services to take their children, to arrange night and day door knocking, to use scheduled maintenance checks to remove air conditioning units, and to interfere with household electronics using universal remotes.